oppia/oppia-web-developer-docs/SWESkills-2018.md

 **Suggested milestones**
-1. [Small] Implement the backend changes required to move an exploration into a state where it is searchable in the contributor dashboard.
-This would involve creating a model which records which explorations are in this state, functions to move explorations into and out of this state.
+1. [Small] Implement the backend changes required to make it possible for certain explorations to be searchable in the contributor dashboard.
+This would involve creating a model which records which explorations are in this state, and functions to move explorations into and out of this state.
 Also, a function should be written that gets statistics of existing placeholders, missing translation count, and other details to be displayed to an incoming contributor.
 2. [Small] In the above model that tracks explorations in the newly created state, we should add all the tags associated with the exploration to aid searching in the contributor dashboard.
-The tags maybe something like "images", "translations", "update hints", or similar.
+The tags may include things like "images", "translations", "update hints", or similar.
 Write a cron job that populates these tags on all the entries in the model.
-Write controllers to access data corresponding to the contributor dashboard.
+Write backend controller endpoints to retrieve data corresponding to the contributor dashboard.
 3. [Medium] The following tasks are to be completed
     - Make the frontend for the contributor dashboard (this is the view that displays all the issues).
-    - A search bar or a set of filters would need to be implemented.
-This is to enable a translator to easily find which lesson has requests for translations, or a designer to easily find lessons requiring images, and so on.
-The contributor dashboard must contain filters to narrow down the search for a contributor.
+    - Implement a search bar or a set of filters.
+This enables a translator to easily find which lessons have requests for translations, or a designer to easily find lessons requiring images, and so on.
+The contributor dashboard must contain filters to allow contributors to narrow down their search.
-    - On selecting a particular lesson, the relevant details for that lesson must be fetched from the backend created in tasks 1 and 2.
+    - On selecting a particular lesson, the relevant details for that lesson must be fetched from the backend created in milestones 1 and 2.
 Design an appropriate view that displays these details to a contributor, and also provides an easy pathway for the contributor to create a suggestion.

 ***
 ### Project 9:  Implement role-based art contributions (for explorations)

-**Aim**: This project aims at implementing a framework which allows users to become designers for explorations.
+**Aim**: This project aims to implement a framework which allows users to become designers for explorations.
 This will further aid in explorations being built by many users!
-The designers for an exploration are users responsible for adding images and illustrations.
+The designers for an exploration are responsible for adding images and illustrations.
 Typically, the person who wrote the exploration (creator/editor) will have some requirements for the image in mind.
 While drafting the exploration, placeholders with sufficient description should be added by the author.
-A designer will be able to add an image to a placeholder, or add a new image that wasn’t drafted earlier.
-This project is very significant as a lesson cannot be published unless all images are complete and images forms a significant part of the learner experience.
+A designer can then create an image to replace the placeholder.
+This project has significant impact because a lesson cannot be published unless all images are complete, and, especially since we are working with low-literacy students, images form a significant part of the learner experience.

 **Team**: Community Contributions (mentor: **@nithusha21**)